 Materials: Teeth outline pattern, 2 large bags of jumbo marshmallows, scissors, glue, construction paper, yarn

 Make a set of teeth out of large marshmallows as a class project.
 Use a magic marker to draw teeth outlines on construction paper.
 Break students into three groups: one group will flatten marshmallows for incisors, another will flatten and clip corners of marshmallows for canines and the third group will press in the middle of marshmallows to make molars.
-Next, have each group glue marshmallows to the paper in the correct order: three molars on the side each end, one canine on each side and four incisors across the front.
+Next, have each group glue marshmallows to the paper in the correct order: three molars on the side of each end, one canine on each side and four incisors across the front.
 Let dry and use the model to point out how food can get stuck in ridges and spaces.
 Practice “flossing” with some yarn.

 Key Messages about Teeth